-- Add to Opt-Out List - Any contact who enters this step will be added to your accounts Opt-Out list but will remain in the program.
+- Opt-Out - Any contact who enters this step will be added to your accounts Opt-Out list but will remain in the program.
 This will allow you to remove contacts that are non-responsive.
 Contacts can be opted back in via the Opt-Out list, under Bounces & Opt-Outs.

 - Copy to List – Copy contacts to another list.

-- Send Alert - You can send a simple text email to any email address when contacts enter a specified step in an automated program.
-The alert email will include a report link.
-Click the report link and log in to see the people who passed through this program step.
+- Send Alert - You can send an email alert to any email address when contacts enter a specified step in an automated program.
+The alert email will include a table of the contacts, including their score.
+You can choose which score sheet to use for the alert, so if the program pertains to a particular campaign, you can just show the campaign score.
+You can also choose to hide the specific recipient data, which will require the user to log in to see the report.
 The alert email will be sent no more than once an hour.

 - API - Send contact information through an external API call.

-- Create in CRM - See detailed information about this step for Salesforce and SugarCRM.
+- Create in CRM - See detailed information about this step for Salesforce, Zendesk Sell, and SugarCRM.